cat-cfs/libcbm_py/docsrc/cbm_sit.rst

 See Chapter 3 of the Operational-Scale CBM-CFS3-Manual_ for a detailed description of this format.

-Note the SIT format does not define specifically names to column headers.
+Note the SIT format does not define specific names to column headers.
 It instead interprets column meaning based on column ordering, so any column labels in DataFrames passed to SIT parse functions function will be ignored by the parsing functions here.